This article has been updated from a previous version.

-We decided to find out if anything’s changed in the last two years, and reached out to three of Canada’s major rental car companies to see if their Ontario fleets are equipped with winter tires or not.
+We decided to find out if anything’s changed in the last few years, and reached out to three of Canada’s major rental car companies to see if their Ontario fleets are equipped with winter tires or not.

 Here’s what we learned:

 Budget/Avis: Winter tires on the Ontario fleet are available by request from November to April on mid-size, full-size, and compact vehicle groups, but there’s an additional fee, which starts at $20 per day.
+All other cars are equipped with all-season tires (mud + snow) at no additional cost.

-Why rental companies use all-seasons
+Why rental companies use all-season tires

 Unless requested, Ontario rental cars from Budget/Avis, Hertz, and Enterprise are equipped with all-season tires.